david-winfield2000/nvim-config/README.md

 2. Make fewer mistakes, and learn
 3. Use neovim as my primary code editor

-## Ideas for improvement

-- [ ] Ensure that imports are updated whenever I change the structure of a project
-- [x] DAP - for debugging
-- [x] Oil - hide git ignored files
-- [x] Streamline the process of LSP management and formatters
-- [x] Telescope - ensure "." files show up in file search

 ## Tools to assist

 Tmux (terminal multiplexer) + plugins: